MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs.md

     | NSG_DMZ | Inbound | Any | Any | Custom (Asterisk (*)/Any) | Allow | 1010 | AllowHTTPSFromInternet | Allow HTTPS from internet to the DMZ. |
     | NSG_DMZ | Outbound | Any | Service Tag/Internet | Custom (80/Any) | Deny | 100 | DenyInternetOutbound | Anything except HTTPS to internet is blocked. |

-1. After you've entered the values for each new rule, select **Add** and proceed to the next until two new security rules are added for each NSG.
+1. After you finish entering the values for each new rule, select **Add** and proceed to the next until two new security rules are added for each NSG.

 After configuration, the **NSG** pages should look like the following screenshot: